Are you planning a trip to New Zealand with kids? Find out the 10 things every parent needs to know before they leave.

 And when you are traveling to New Zealand with kids, minimizing hassles is a good idea!

-So, make sure you have a “real” pin & chip credit card for this instances.
+So, make sure you have a “real” pin & chip credit card for these instances.
 This is a good site to learn more about how to get pin & chip credit cards.

 9. Hotels Usually Charge Extra for More than 2 Occupants